Amite River Post |

 (1767 - 1769, 1778 - 1781 ?), Bayou Manchac

 A Spanish stockaded four-gun fort built on the south-side of Bayou Manchac to counter British Fort Bute across the river.
-It was abandoned to six German families living (squatting) in the area.
-Re-garrisoned or rebuilt in 1778 as the British rebuilt Fort Bute.
+Shortly after its abandonment, Spanish authorities allowed six German Roman Catholic families to temporarily live here after resettlement from Maryland.
+Re-garrisoned and rebuilt in 1778 as the British rebuilt Fort Bute.
 Also known as Fort at the Iberville (2).
+After the capture of Fort Bute in 1779, the Spanish garrison was later consolidated to that location.

 Post at Plaquemine